podlove/podlove-subscribe-button-wp-plugin/readme.txt

 If you want to include a Podlove Subscribe Button in a WordPress page (or a post) just put the shortcode `[podlove-subscribe-button]` at the desired position in your text.
 Use the following shortcode parameters to configure it properly:

 * `button` - the ID of one of your preconfigured buttons
-* `size` - one of 'small', 'medium', 'big', 'big-logo'
+* `size` - one of 'small', 'medium', 'big'
 * `width` - specify desired button width in CSS compatibles values or 'auto' automatic width depending on context.
+* `color` - specify the color of the button in a CSS compatible format (keyword, rgb-hex, rgb, rgba, hsl, hsla)
+* `style` - default is filled, options are 'outline' and 'frameless'
+* `format` - default is a rectangle, options are 'square' and 'cover' (**Note**: 'cover' has a max size of 300px)
+* `hide` - if set to `true` the button will not be shown (useful if you want to use your own element)
+* `buttonid` - you can use this to open the popup from another element on the same page

+Note that if you do not provide one of the attributes the subscribe button will use the globally set default.

 ### Shortcode Examples

-`[podlove-subscribe-button button="mybutton1" size="big-logo"]`
+`[podlove-subscribe-button button="mybutton1" size="big"]`
-Displays a large button with the podcast logo on top using data from button configuration with id "mybutton1"
+Displays a large button with the podcast logo on top using data from button configuration with id "mybutton1".
+All other options will be set to the globally set default values.

 `[podlove-subscribe-button button="mybutton2" size="medium" width="100pt"]`
-Displays a small button with a width of 100pt using data from button configuration with id "mybutton2"
+Displays a small button with a width of 100pt using data from button configuration with id "mybutton2".
+All other options will be set to the globally set default values.

+`[podlove-subscribe-button button="mybutton3" size="big" width="auto" format="cover"]`
+Displays a big button with a the podcast cover and automatically adjusted using data from button configuration with id "mybutton3".
+All other options will be set to the globally set default values.

+`[podlove-subscribe-button button="mybutton4" format="square" style="frameless"]`
+Displays a small, frameless square button with using data from button configuration with id "mybutton4".
+All other options will be set to the globally set default values.

 == Frequently Asked Questions ==